Home

 Description #

-CS51 teaches fundamental concepts in the design of computer programs, emphasizing the crucial role of abstraction.
-The goal of the course is to give students insight into the difference between programming and programming well.
-One and the same problem can be solved in different ways, and the different solutions can vary along multiple dimensions including correctness, efficiency, readability, scalability, and elegance.
+The goal of CS51 is to give you insight into the difference between programming and programming well.
+One and the same problem can be solved in different ways, and the different solutions can vary along multiple dimensions including correctness, readability, testability, maintainability, scalability, efficiency, and elegance.
+Optimizing across all these dimensions requires judgement, but pays off abundantly.
+Whether you’re writing code yourself, collaborating with other software developers, or vibe-coding with a coding agent, it’s crucial to know whether a program is written well.

 Considering taking CS51? #